MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-azure-access.md

 ![Screenshot of group identity card](_img/manage-azure-ad-groups/checkidentitysourceaad.png)

-### Why doesn't the Users hub show all Azure AD group members?
+### Why doesn't Users show all Azure AD group members?

-These users have to sign in to your Azure DevOps Services organization before they appear in the Users hub.
+These users have to sign in to your Azure DevOps Services organization before they appear in Users.

 <a name="AssignLicenses"></a>